Life at Lamont

 - The Denver Museum of Nature and Science

-At the University of Denver, we strive to develop cross-cultural connections-and the new prospectives that come with them-by encouraging students to study and live abroad for at least one quarter.
+At the University of Denver, we strive to develop cross-cultural connections-and the new perspectives that come with them-by encouraging students to study and live abroad for at least one quarter.
 We want our graduates to appreciate and understand the difference and interdependencies that characterize our world.
 Through the use of the Cherrington Global Scholars program many of our students study abroad.
 To foster an international campus culture, DU has developed an infrastructure that makes study abroad efficient and affordable.
 Students who are a part of the Cherrington Global Scholars program typically spend a quarter abroad and still meet all of the requirements of their degree programs - on schedule and at no additional cost for tuition, room or board.
-Since the program began in 2006, 77 Lamont students have taken advantge of this program, including 27 current students studying in Austria, Ghana, England, Germany and Australia.
+Since the program began in 2006, many Lamont students have taken advantage of this program, studying in countries like Austria, Ghana, England, Germany, Italy, and Australia.
 Other countries where students have studied include Spain, Senegal, France, South Africa, Chile, New Zealand, Denmark, Japan, India, Ireland and the Czech Republic.
-Wonderfully, the Cherrington Scholars program will pay for your applied lessons if they are not included in your study abroad program.
+Additionally, the Cherrington Scholars program will pay for your applied lessons if they are not included in your study abroad program.
 For more information on this program please visit http://www.du.edu/abroad/cherrington.html